RWS/studio-api-docs/apiconcepts/filetypesupport/adding_the_file_type_component_builder.md

 ```
 ***

 After adding the file type information above, the corresponding file type plug-in would be shown to the end user in the **Options** dialog box as illustrated below.
 Your example file type plug-in will be listed under **File Types**, however, of course it does not implement any functionality yet.
-Below you see an example of how the information entered in the File Type Component Builder is presented to the user through the UI of <Var:ProductName>:
+Below you see an example of how the information entered in the File Type Component Builder is presented to the user through the UI of Var:ProductName:

 ![SimpleTextFilesProperties](images/SimpleTextFilesProperties.jpg)